Hal and Inge Marcus School of Engineering

-Civil engineering is a discipline that deals with the design,
+Civil engineering is a discipline that deals with the design, construction

-is traditionally broken into several sub-disciplines including
+broken into several sub-disciplines including environmental

-environmental engineering, geotechnical engineering, structural
+engineering, geotechnical engineering, structural engineering, and,

 For a list of required courses see Civil